The Hippocratic Oath: Are We Hurting Ourselves and Each Other?

 - Common interventions include sleep, exercise, social interaction, and mindfulness/prayer.
 Failure to address burnout can lead to anxiety, depression, mental illness, leaving medicine, and even suicide.
 It is important to identify risk factors and signs in ourselves and our colleagues.

 While there are multiple definitions of well-being, it commonly is described as a dynamic and ongoing process involving self-awareness and healthy choices, resulting in a successful and balanced lifestyle.1 Well-being incorporates a balance between the physical, emotional, intellectual, social, and spiritual realms, thus leading to a sense of accomplishment, satisfaction, and belonging.
-It protects us from the unique demands of medical training and life beyond the four walls of an emergency department (ED).
-Burnout results from chronic stress, which leads to emotional exhaustion, depersonalization, and decreased feelings of personal accomplishment.2
+It protects from the unique demands of medical training and life beyond the four walls of a hospital.
+Burnout results from chronic stress, which leads to emotional exhaustion, depersonalization, and decreased feelings of personal accomplishment.2 Unfortunately, given the rigor of our profession, we often need to remember to consider our emotional well-being while navigating the shift toward an oligopolistic medical industry that perpetuates the cycle by focusing on profit — totaling 18.3% of the gross domestic product.3

 Historically, burnout was seen as a sign of weakness within the requirements of our profession.4 Speaking about emotional exhaustion or self-care was a detriment in modern medical care.
 Burnout can be synonymous with impairment, with the labeling of burnout leading to further emotional isolation.5 Within the current medical schemata of team-based, patient-centered care, we know that emotional care for patients can yield a sustainable social return on investment.6 Why should emotional care for ourselves and each other be any different?
 The inherent conflict in balancing our personal and professional lives can lead to dissatisfaction in both.
 Our goal is to open a discussion about burnout, contributors that lead to burnout, and steps to deal with, minimize, and prevent burnout, which will facilitate better care for patients and caregivers alike.